 Dull knives force you to apply more pressure to achieve the cut you want, and pressing down harder can cause the knife to slip.
 So not only do you cut yourself, but you cut yourself worse because you were applying more force to the knife.

 What You'll Need

 To begin, get yourself a two-sided whetstone, with a coarse grit on one side and a fine grit on the other.
 Different knives require the edge of the knife to be applied to the stone at a different angle, depending on the manufacturing specs.
-But in general, it's somewhere around 22 degrees.
+In general, it's somewhere around 22 degrees.

-How to Sharpen Your Knife with a Whetstone
+How to Sharpen Your Knife With a Whetstone

 - Place the whetstone on a cutting board or countertop, with the coarse grit face up.
 Place a wet paper towel underneath the stone can help keep it from sliding.

 - With one hand, grasp the knife by the handle and hold the edge of the knife against the stone, point-first, with the cutting edge meeting the stone at around a 22-degree angle.
 You can stabilize the blade with your other hand.